wexi/amforth-shadow/doc/source/index.rst

-..
-AmForth documentation master file, created by sphinx-quickstart on Fri Feb 22 08:58:42 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 AmForth
 =======

-AmForth is an easily extendable command interpreter for the Atmel AVR8 Atmega microcontroller family.
+AmForth is an easily extendible command interpreter for the Atmel AVR8 Atmega micro controller family.
 It has a turnkey feature for embedded use too.

 AmForth runs completely on the controller.
 It does not need additional hardware beyond a power supply.
 It makes no restrictions for hardware